-Tips For Making Dark Chocolate Peppermint Cupcakes
+Tips For Making Mint Chocolate Cupcakes

 Make sure that you store these in the fridge if you're not serving them right away, since they have whipped cream and milk in the frosting.
 Also, wait until right before serving to sprinkle the peppermint candies on top, because they tend to melt into the frosting.

 All of the textures going on in a bite of this cupcake is nothing short of bliss.
-The crunch of the peppermint candy contrasted with the smooth and creamy peppermint vanilla buttercream is the perfect compliment to the moist chocolate cake.
+The crunch of the peppermint candy contrasted with the smooth and creamy peppermint vanilla buttercream is the perfect complement to the moist chocolate cake.

 If the chocolate peppermint combo is your jam, give this Chocolate Peppermint Bark a try from my friend Kim at Cravings of A Lunatic.
 It's a great easy holiday recipe and makes a great gift!

-Dark Chocolate Cupcakes with Peppermint Buttercream
+Mint Chocolate Cupcakes with Peppermint Buttercream

 - For the cupcakes: